HamidrezaSadr1/Edit-Distance/README.md

 # Edit-Distance
-A library(package) that contain many of method for compute edit distance between english(latin) words.
+A library(package) that contain many of methods for compute edit distance between english(latin) words.